 William: That’s right, yeah, that’s not for the IRS.

 Kelly: Okay.
-On the issue resolution since it is such a kind of cut and dry fact and circumstance, how can you get a favorable resolution on this?
-If it is they stole $10,000 from their employees, how do you add value to that?
+On the issue resolution since it is such a cut and dry fact and circumstance, how can you get a favorable resolution on this?
+If they stole $10,000 from their employees, how do you add value to that?
 Just reduction in penalty?

 William: I am not sure I understand the question there Kelly, rephrase that, what do you mean?

-Kelly: So the question is, if the equivalent to theft of employees $10,000, the employer doesn’t make the contribution so the IRS says, hey, this is de facto theft, let’s say it’s $10,000, how do you add value to that?
-Because if they are just saying, hey, this is theft, how does McConnaughy comes in and says, well, let’s settle on $5,000?
+Kelly: So the question is, if the equivalent to theft of employees is $10,000, the employer doesn’t make the contribution to the IRS says, hey, this is de facto theft, let’s say it’s $10,000, how do you add value to that?
+Because if they are just saying, hey, this is theft, how does McConnaughy come in and say, well, let’s settle on $5,000?

 William: That would depend on the company’s ability to repay those taxes.
 I get settlements all the time on unpaid payroll taxes in these cases, even though they are quite serious.
-I get settlements all the time, there is a misunderstanding out in the general public that you can’t settle payroll taxes but that would be untrue, I get settlements frequently on unpaid payroll taxes, even though the IRS profoundly frowns on those unpaid payroll taxes.
-They can be settled if you can prove to the IRS that the business doesn’t have the means to pay those off, ever, then yes you can get reduce settlements even on payroll taxes, both at the company level and at the responsible person’s level.
-I do it, like I said, frequently, it’s not at all the time, it’s not every day but it is frequently.
-That’s at least every month I get settlements on those kind of taxes despite the misunderstanding in the public that you can’t settle those.
-Those kind of taxes cannot be discharged in a bankruptcy which is where I think the misunderstanding comes in, because you can’t discharge those kind of taxes in a bankruptcy filing they can’t be settled, but that’s not true, they can be settled with the kind of work that I do.
+I get settlements all the time.
+There is a misunderstanding out in the general public that you can’t settle payroll taxes but that would be untrue, I get settlements frequently on unpaid payroll taxes, even though the IRS profoundly frowns on those unpaid payroll taxes.
+They can be settled if you can prove to the IRS that the business doesn’t have the means to pay those off, ever, then yes you can get reduced settlements even on payroll taxes, both at the company level and at the responsible person’s level.
+I do it, as I said, frequently, it’s not at all the time, it’s not every day but it is frequently.
+That’s at least every month I get settlements on those kinds of taxes despite the misunderstanding in the public that you can’t settle those.
+Those kinds of taxes cannot be discharged in bankruptcy, which is where I think the misunderstanding comes in, because you can’t discharge those kinds of taxes in a bankruptcy filing.
+They can’t be settled, but that’s not true, they can be settled with the kind of work that I do.

 William: No, no, no, that would be untrue, I get settlements, frequently on those taxes.
 They can be settled.